 - Andy Kirk - Freelance data visualisation specialist and trainer

 Communication Research Methods | Computer Science | Research Methods (General)

-Voted one of the "six best books for
+One of the "six best books for data geeks" - Financial Times

 With over 200 images and extensive how-to and how-not-to examples, this new edition has everything students and scholars need to understand and create effective data visualisations.

 Combining ‘how to think’ instruction with a ‘how to produce’ mentality, this book takes readers step-by-step through analysing, designing, and curating information into useful, impactful tools of communication.

 With this book and its extensive collection of online support, readers can: